gravitational/teleport/docs/4.3/trustedclusters.md

   web_proxy_addr: main.example.com:3080
 ```

-What if we wanted to let _any_ user from "main" to be allowed to connect to
+What if we wanted to let _any_ user from "root" to be allowed to connect to
-nodes on "east"?
+nodes on "leaf"?
 In this case we can use a wildcard `*` in the `role_map` like this:

 ```yaml
 role_map: